FIameCaster/prism-code-editor/readme.md

 </prism-editor>
 ```

-## Prism plugin support

-This library only runs the `before-tokenize` and `after-tokenize` hooks.
-This means pretty much none of the Prism plugins will work, although they wouldn't be very useful if they did.

-Markdown uses a `wrap` hook to highlight code blocks to support the autoloader plugin.
-Since the autoloader won't work anyway, highlighting code blocks will work just fine with an `after-tokenize` hook which is what the modified markdown you can import uses.

-Behavior identical to [Highlight Keywords](https://prismjs.com/plugins/highlight-keywords/) is included.

 ## Performance

 All the code is tokenized each time for simplicity's sake.
 Even though only lines that change are updated in the DOM, the editor slows down as more code is added, although not as quickly as with zero optimizations.

-Once you start approaching 1000 LOC, the editor will noticeably slow down on most hardware.
+Once you start approaching 1000 LOC, the editor will start slowing down on most hardware.
 If you need to display that much code, consider a more robust/heavy library.

-## Browser support
+## Compatibility

-This has been tested to work in the latest desktop and mobile versions of both Safari, Chrome and Firefox.
-It should work in slightly older browsers too.
-Won't work properly in browsers that don't support beforeinput events.
+This has been tested to work in the latest desktop and mobile versions of both Safari, Chrome, and Firefox.
+It should work in slightly older browsers too, but there will be many bugs present in browsers that don't support `beforeinput` events.

+This library does not support any Prism plugins due to only running the `before-tokenize` and `after-tokenize` hooks.
+Behavior identical to the [Highlight Keywords](https://prismjs.com/plugins/highlight-keywords/) plugin is included.

+Prism's own languages rely on global variables, so you'll have to define `window.Prism` before you can import them.
+Don't do this and import languages from `prism-code-editor/grammars/*` instead.

 ## Credits